 El Hombre Enmascarado (which translates to ‘The Masked Man’) is the first time the Phantom appears in Spain in comic book form, printed by Hispano Americana de Ediciones.
-They printed 3 series, commencing from 1941, until 1953.
+3 separate series were published, commencing from 1941, thru till 1953.

 The 3 series were published with the covers printed in color and internal pages in black and white.
 They were produced in landscape format and changed in size from series to series.
 The paper they were printed on was extremely thin and transparent, with comic strips on the other side of the page commonly visible (see example below).